webdriverio/i18n/it/docusaurus-plugin-content-docs/current/Selectors.md

 ### Android UiAutomator

-Android’s UI Automator framework provides a number of ways to find elements.
+Android's UI Automator framework provides a number of ways to find elements.
 You can use the [UI Automator API](https://developer.android.com/tools/testing-support-library/index.html#uia-apis), in particular the [UiSelector class](https://developer.android.com/reference/androidx/test/uiautomator/UiSelector) to locate elements.
-In Appium you send the Java code, as a string, to the server, which executes it in the application’s environment, returning the element or elements.
+In Appium you send the Java code, as a string, to the server, which executes it in the application's environment, returning the element or elements.

 ```js
 const selector = 'new UiSelector().text("Cancel").className("android.widget.Button")'